fduhia/radiance-tutorial/Part 4.md

 When thinking about the view page, you might realise a bit of a pickle.
 Currently it's possible to also view annotations on their own, and they even have their own visibility.
 However, it is probably much more sensible for an annotation to inherit the visibility from its parent.
 The solution to this that I've opted for is to make the view page for an annotation redirect to the view page for its parent.
 The parent page can then handle the "authentication".
 At the same time, when creating an annotation the visibility selector and password field are hidden from the user, and the default visibility is set to unlisted.
 This'll require changes in a few places, but don't worry, it's not too big of an issue.

-First, the template.
+First, the `edit` template.
 Simply wrapping the visibility div in an `<c:unless test="(** :parent)">` element should be sufficient, but showing the user that they're annotating would probably be nice too, so let's do that instead.

 ```HTML
 <c:if test="(** :parent)">